-- (1) In December 2020, our Board of Directors approved the repurchase of up to an aggregate of \$100 million of common stock.
-This program is expected to continue through January 29, 2022, unless the time period is extended or shortened by the Board of Directors.
-This repurchase program supersedes all previously approved and authorized share repurchase programs. - (2) During the thirteen weeks ended July 31, 2021, 1,605 shares were purchased by us in order to satisfy employee tax withholding obligations upon the vesting of restricted stock.
+(1) In December 2021, our Board of Directors approved the repurchase of up to an aggregate of \$150 million of common stock.
+This repurchase program superseded all previously approved and authorized share repurchase programs and was completed in March 2022.

+(2) During the thirteen weeks ended April 30, 2022, 9,513 shares were purchased by us in order to satisfy employee tax withholding obligations upon the vesting of restricted stock.
 These shares were not acquired pursuant to any publicly announced purchase plan or program.